 Part 2 is the three day course in Canine Bowen and will be taught by Pennie Clayton and Madeline Freeman of The School of Canine Bowen Therapy in the UK.
 This is the first module of Canine Bowen and enables you to be able to give Bowen treatments to your own and friends dogs.
 Pennie and Madeline have agreed that should you wish to continue onto the practitioners course with them in the UK, they will accept your module with us as being completed and allow you to go straight to the next stage.
-This module is for three days and is on the 13th, 14th and 15th April 2018.
+This module is for three days and is on the 12th, 13th and 14th October 2018.
 This module is £350.00 or 420€.

 What is the Bowen Technique?

 The Bowen Technique (also known as Bowtech -

 The Bowen Technique offers tremendous benefit to clients with very little effort on the part of the practitioner.
 It can provide relief for many types of injuries and other health problems, both acute and chronic, and it does so holistically, via the body's innate healing mechanisms.
 The practitioner's moves deliver signals to the nervous system at specific locations (on muscles, tendons, ligaments, or nerves), and the body responds in its own time, within its vital capacity.
 While there are a few, very specific situations in which a particular 'procedure' is contraindicated, Bowen Technique is appropriate for people of all ages, in all degrees of health.